-Because of its importance for applications (e.g. in air pollution modelling), the boundary layer height is diagnosed and made available for postprocessing.
-The parametrization of the mixed layer (and entrainment) already uses a model level index as boundary layer height, but in order to get a continuous field, also in neutral and stable situations the parcel lifting method (or bulk Richardson method) proposed by Troen and Mahrt (1986) is used as a diagnostic, independent of the turbulence parametrization.
-Boundary layer height $h{\rm BL}$ is defined as the level where the bulk Richardson number, based on the difference between quantities at that level and the lowest model level, reaches the critical value $Ri{\rm cr}=0.25$.
+Because of its importance for applications (e.g. in air pollution modelling), the boundary layer height is diagnosed and made available for post-processing.
+The parametrization of the mixed layer (and entrainment) uses a boundary layer height from an entraining parcel model.
+But in order to get a continuous field, also in neutral and stable situations the bulk Richardson method proposed by Troen and Mahrt (1986) is used as a diagnostic, independent of the turbulence parametrization.
+Boundary layer height $h{\rm BL}$ is defined as the level where the bulk Richardson number, based on the difference between quantities at that level and the lowest model level, reaches the critical value $Ri{\rm cr} = 0.25$.
 The bulk Richardson is computed from the following set of equations.